otus-devops-2019-05/igefimov_microservices/README.md

 - Post goes away :disappointed:
 - Create volume and attach it to the MongoDB container
 - Create a new post, restart containers. **Post is not deleted anymore!**

+Q: How to set name of project?
+A: By default it is derived from directory name of docker-compose.yml You can set it up using COMPOSE_PROJECT_NAME environment variable